 In the desert country of Saudi Arabia, the capital is Riyadh.
 There are approximately 30,000,000 people living here.
 The official language of Saudi Arabia is Arabic.
 The majority of the population practices Islam.
-The time zone is 7 hours ahead of EST.

 Known for its religious reference and Islamic architecture, people of the Muslim faith visiting Saudi Arabia would enjoy Medina.
 Al Masjid an-Nabawi is a mosque originally built by the Islamic prophet Muhammad.
 The Quba Mosque, located just outside of Medina, is one of the oldest mosques in the world.
 Also of interest, is the holy city of Mecca, the birthplace of the prophet Muhammad.
 Each year, millions of Muslims seek hajj, or pilgrimage to Mecca.
 Non-Muslims may not visit.

 One fun fact about Saudi Arabia is that it is 83,000 square miles, making it the largest country in the Middle East.

 One of the things that stuck out to me was people getting on their knees on the flight to Riyadh in 2012.
 On my flight into the capital of Saudi Arabia there were no women in First Class, just men.
 In the airplane, both men and women changed from their modern attire into their traditional abayas and dishdashes.
 It was unusual to see people praying in the airplane, men bowing and getting on their knees on the flight.

 I arrived at my hotel at 11pm, and was too tired to sleep so decided to go for a walk around the city.
 The temperature sign adjacent to the hotel said it was 93 degrees F. Yikes!